webiny/Framework/src/Webiny/Component/Image/README.md

 Image Component
 ===============

 The `Image` component provides basic functions for manipulating images.
+Component also fixes the incorrect rotation on pictures taken by a smartphone like iPhone or Android.

 Install the component
 ---------------------